graffou/agravic/README.md

 **So, agravic enables rtl code writing without the expense of EDA tools.**
 Furthermore, C++ simulation of agravic designs should be faster than classical rtl simulation.
-But the platform is not optimized yet, and it is is sure that designs with low flip-flop activity are slower than necessary.
+But the platform is not optimized yet, and it is sure that designs with low flip-flop activity are slower than necessary.
 This is why memory models are not the same for simulation as for VHDL generation (altera memory inferring requires describing memories as wide arrays of flip-flops, with inherently low toggling rate).

 ### Limitations